15 months-3 year olds

-Our Toddler Community serves children 15 months (with 2 months of practice walking) to 3 years, in a small and intimate group of ten to twelve children with a trained teacher and an assistant.
+Our Toddler Community serves children 15 months (typically with 2 months of previous practice walking) to 3 years, in a small and intimate group of ten to twelve children with a trained teacher and two assistants.
 Two five-day program options are available, either half-day (8:00am- 12:00pm) or extended-day (8:00am-3:00pm).
 The Toddler Community provides a rich learning environment that is appropriate to the young child’s needs for movement, communication, independence and self-discipline.

 The toddler classroom is beautiful and welcoming, with lots of natural light, art work placed at the child’s height, child-size furniture and bathroom fixtures, and direct access to a private outdoor space for gardening and play.